Golmohammadi-Mostafa/q-recipe-01/README.md

 ### How to dockerized SpringBoot App & PostgresSQL

-**Note: you must have some knowledge of docker as I am not going to explain in detail here, if you have any queries you can ask me.**

 * There is a **Dockerfile** in the root directory `Dockerfile and docker-compose.yml`, this file is used to dockerized the SpringBoot App.